-So head to the Sky Club.
-When the rep checks you in, ask him or her if your flight is still oversold.
+Most Sky Clubs now have self-service check-in kiosks.
+But you can ask the help desk reps if your flight is still oversold.
 They’re obligated to tell you — but don’t have to say by how many.
 Most agents know why you’re asking.
 (In fact, a couple of them have called to my gate and told the agent, “Hey, I have your volunteer right here!”)

 But keep an eye on the clock.

 Once you arrive at the gate, take that extra boarding pass and approach the gate agent.
 I usually say something along the lines of, “Hi!
+Looking for volunteers?
 Are you oversold?”

 If they say no, I usually offer my boarding pass copy just in case something changes.
 Some gate agents take it, some don’t.